motion-333/motion2/README.md

   `files.json` manifest for each folder.
 These are used by `grid.html` and `gridbuild.html`.

-`grid.html` displays a scrolling grid for a single folder, while `gridbuild.html` lets you arrange media items on that grid using drag and drop.
-Layout information is stored in `localStorage` and shared with `grid.html`.
+`grid.html` displays a scrolling grid for a single folder. `index.html` now includes the same grid as an overlay so clicking a folder opens the grid without leaving the page. `gridbuild.html` lets you arrange media items on that grid using drag and drop.
+Layout information is stored in `localStorage` and shared with the overlay.

 ## Usage